deepkit/deepkit-website2/src/pages/documentation/dependency-injection/getting-started.md

 * Module API
 * App API (Deepkit Framework)

-If `@deepkit/injector` is to be used without the deepkit framework, the first two variants are recommended.
+If `@deepkit/injector` is to be used without the Deepkit Framework, the first two variants are recommended.

 ### Injector API

-The Injector API has already been introduced in the introduction to Dependency Injection.
+The Injector API has already been introduced in the [introduction to Dependency Injection](../dependency-injection).
 It is characterized by a very simple usage by means of a single class `InjectorContext` that creates a single DI container and is particularly suitable for simpler applications without modules.

 ```typescript
 import { InjectorContext } from '@deepkit/injector';